D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Design

-To model the external function call in LLM-generated code in a better way, \syss counts how many external functions are invoked, as shown on the right side of \Cref{semanticframework}.
-Specifically, to identify valid external calls in each decompiled function, we first extract and save the names of all invoked external functions in the original decompiled output, $o_g$, to a file as our ground truth.
+Hence, to model the external function call in LLM-generated code in a better way, \syss adopts a strategy that does not rely on unavailable prototype information.
+To do this, \syss checks whether the number of external function calls being invoked, under varying input conditions, matches between the original binary and the LLM-generated code, as shown on the right side of \Cref{semanticframework}.
+Specifically, to identify valid external calls in each decompiled function, we first extract and save the names of all invoked external functions to a file as our ground truth.
 After that, during the symbolic execution of the LLM-generated code, we build a symbolic model called \texttt{Symbolic-Model-Call} to model the external function call behavior.
-Unlike \texttt{Symbolic-Model-Ret} tracking the return value, this model uses the ground-truth file to track the number of matching function calls in the LLM-generated code for each execution path.
+Similar to \texttt{Symbolic-Model-Ret}, this model is built through symbolic execution with symbolic inputs.
+However, instead of tracking return values, it counts how many ground-truth external function calls are invoked along each execution path.
+This count is then used as a behavioral signature of function-call activity.
 Finally, we run \texttt{SMT} solver on \texttt{SMT-CALL} to compare the function call-count symbolic models between the original binary and the decompiled code.
-Note that we ignore the arguments in our semantic checks because compilation removes this information, and existing recovery techniques ~\cite{whenfuncsig2021lin} cannot reliably reconstruct it.
+By using this approach, we successfully avoid relying on potentially unreliable function prototype information.

-Formally, we define our semantics metric as follows:
+By sequentially integrating the return-value check and the external-call check, we define our semantics metric as follows: